jiachengxu/leetdoad/README.md

 ```

 ## Limitations
 Leetdoad scrapes submissions relatively slow.
-In my case, it always takes around 20 minutes to downland submissions of my ~400 solved questions.
+In my case, it always takes around 20 minutes to download submissions of my ~400 solved questions.
 The bottleneck is not about the implementation of Leetdoad, and it is because the Leetcode API has rate-limiting configured.